15 Clever Rock Climbing Hacks, Tips, Tricks, and Proper Etiquette

 Often times, you get so focused on wanting to climb the next level, that you get discouraged and that hinders you from getting better.
 Once you feel like your plateauing, rather than trying the same thing over and over with no progress, change what you’re doing.
 Change the type of climbs, slopers vs crimps, overhung vs slab, or trad or sport climbing vs bouldering, or even play climbing games/exercises.

-12. Know WHen to Rest
+12. Know When to Rest

 If you feel your fingers getting sore or fatigued from doing certain problems, try to mix it up with different types or styles of climbs.
 When climbing, there’s always a risk of injury especially if you push yourself too far outside your ability.